Tesla ordered to pay over $130 million in racism case | DW | 05.10.2021

 racist conduct at the plant, which has about 10,000 workers.

-Earlier this year, the company had to pay $1 million to a Black former employee who had faced similar issues involving racism.
+Earlier this year, the company had to pay $1 million to a Black former employee at the Fremont plant who said he had been called the "N-word" by supervisors.
+That case was settled by arbitration.

-That case was settled by arbitration, per company policy on resolving most employee disputes.
-However, Tesla rarely loses arbitration cases.
-Most complaints are settled behind closed doors, or abandoned altogether, Bloomberg reported.

-Diaz's case was not subject to arbitration, and could take his case to federal court because he was employed as a contractor through a staffing agency.

 According to the company's diversity, equity and inclusion impact report from 2020, Black people made up 10% of the total work force, while only 4% could be found in leadership positions at American operations.